ethanillingsworth/JSave/README.md

 ```

 ### JSONData
-JSONData contains a variety of methods to use on JSON Data, It can be created from a `string` containing JSON Data, from the `read` function or from a python `dict`.
+JSONData contains a variety of methods to use on JSON Data

+Args:
+    data (str || dict)

 ```py
 from jsave import JSONData, read